Bardet–Biedl syndrome: Diagnosis

 The diagnosis of BBS is established by clinical findings and family history.
 Molecular genetic testing can be used to confirm the diagnosis.
 Multigene panels offer the most effective approach in achieving molecular confirmation of BBS.

-Management
+Management and Treatment

-There is currently no specific treatment but it is important that an experienced multidisciplinary team manages patients with adequate supportive treatments.
+There is currently no comprehensive treatment for all symptoms associated with the syndrome.
+Clinical management can be undertaken by an experienced multidisciplinary team manages patients with adequate supportive treatments.

+Setmelanotide (marketed as Imcivree) was approved for treatment of obesity and the control of hunger associated with genetically confirmed BBS by the European Medicines Agency in 2021 and for weight management in patients with BBS aged 6 or older by the FDA in 2022.

+Gene therapies for retinal degeneration are in development for at least two BBS genes.
+Axovia's BBSAXV-101 for treatment of retinal degeneration caused by BBS1 was licensed for a Phase I/II Clinical Trial in the UK by the MHRA in 2025.

 Eponym

-The syndrome is named after Georges Bardet and Arthur Biedl.
+The syndrome is named after Georges Bardet and Arthur Biedl after they reported the first official cases in 1920 and 1922.
 The first known case was reported by Laurence and Moon in 1866 at the Ophthalmic Hospital in South London.
 Laurence–Moon–Biedl–Bardet syndrome is no longer considered as valid terms in that patients of Laurence and Moon had paraplegia but no polydactyly or obesity, which are the key elements of the Bardet–Biedl syndrome.
 Laurence–Moon syndrome is usually considered a separate entity.
 However, some recent research suggests that the two conditions may not be distinct.

-, 14

-(or 15) different BBS genes had been identified.